JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 </div>
 ````````````````````````````````

-Both Prism and HighlightJS cannot process escaped characters (can't escape code then pass it to the highlighters), fortunately,
+Both Prism and HighlightJS cannot process escaped characters, so it isn't possible to escape code then pass it to the highlighters.
+Fortunately,
 both of them can do escaping on their own.
 Prism, escapes `<` and `&` characters:
 ```````````````````````````````` example
 @{